da4089/chkboot/README.md

 your modules array to have chkboot run automatically when you upgrade linux.

-`SYSTEMD SUPPORT`: If your system uses systemd, you should enable the chkboot service to have your boot partitioned checked every time your system starts.
+`SYSTEMD SUPPORT`: If your system uses systemd, you should enable the chkboot service to have your boot partition checked every time your system starts.

 Installation
 ------------